Faculty Handbook: Vancouver Campus

 Faculty Teaching Load

-Full-time Vancouver based New York Tech faculty are obligated to teach 21 ELH (equivalent lecture hours) credits per year over all available semesters as determined by the Associate Dean in charge of the relevant program and overseen by the Executive Director/Campus Dean.
-As a teaching university, the teaching workload is intended to provide a balance between teaching, scholarly research, professional development and service to the school, the profession and the larger community.
+Full-time, Vancouver-based New York Tech faculty are obligated to teach 21 ELH (equivalent lecture hours) credits per year over all available semesters as determined by the Associate Dean in charge of the relevant program and overseen by the Executive Director/Campus Dean.
+As a teaching institute, the teaching workload is intended to provide a balance between teaching, scholarly research, professional development and service to the school, the profession and the larger community.
 Additional release time is conferred where appropriate and the Executive Director/Campus Dean considers each request in conjunction with departmental leadership.

 While it is recognized that annual student intakes do vary from year to year and can result in the need for faculty to teach more than 21 ELH credit hours per year, Associate Deans and Program Coordinators should nevertheless strive to keep faculty teaching load to 21 ELH credit hours as much as possible.
 The Associate Dean should consult with the Executive Director to hire more qualified adjunct faculty as soon as a need has been identified.

-Overload classes i.e. those taught in excess of the contractually obligated courses, are paid at the same rate as for adjunct faculty.
-Tutorials, supervising research students and internships and practicums with less than seven students are not counted toward teaching load (with the exception of an uncompleted yearly workload) and are limited to two tutorial courses per term but will be paid at the tutorial rate.
+Overload classes (i.e. those taught in excess of the contractually obligated courses) are paid at the same rate as adjunct faculty.
+Tutorials, supervising research students and internships and practicums with less than seven students are not counted toward the teaching load (with the exception of an uncompleted yearly workload).
+They are limited to two tutorial courses per term but will be paid at the tutorial rate.

-Associate Deans are given a reduction in teaching loads from their Executive Director/Campus Dean in consultation with the respective Academic Deans in New York.
-Faculty who have these administrative responsibilities formally recognized with an appointment from the Provost and VPAA should not teach courses that would otherwise qualify for overload without first consulting the Executive Director/Campus Dean first.
+Associate Deans are given a reduced teaching load from their Executive Director/Campus Dean in consultation with the respective Academic Deans in New York.
+Faculty with these administrative responsibilities formally recognized with an appointment from the Provost and Executive Vice President should not teach courses that would otherwise qualify for overload without consulting the Executive Director/Campus Dean first.

-The workload for Adjunct and Part Time faculty are negotiated with the Associate Dean or Program Coordinator every term.
-Visiting faculty members from New York Tech's New York campuses are governed by the policies applicable to New York faculty, and, their teaching at the Vancouver campus may count toward their contract load or as overload.
+Adjunct and part-time faculty workload is negotiated with the associate dean or program coordinator every term.
+Visiting faculty members from the New York campuses are governed by the policies applicable to New York faculty.
+Their teaching at the Vancouver campus may count toward their contract load or as overload.

 Faculty Reviews and Promotion